-Well, ten days is too short; I've tried it.
+Well, ten days is too short.
 You could even pick a comfortable hotel for two weeks and make some very interesting local day trips to great Italian cities like Padova and Verona (covered at the end of this article)--but you can see the basics in three days.
 It will make you want to come back.

 Venice is expensive.
 But like all larger cities, there is a variety of things you can do that won't cost you a cent.
-I like to simply walk down the smaller streets and alleyways.
-When the tourist hordes cram into the larger streets, I peel off into an alleyway and begin my explorations.
+Simply walk down the smaller streets and alleyways.
+When the tourist hordes cram into the larger street.
+Or, peel off into an alleyway and begin my explorations.
 So get lost, it's the best way to see Venice.
-Then follow the rest of the suggestions in the linked article.

 Art: The Renaissance in Venice and More

-Here's a little background for all that art you'll find in Venice's Fine Art Museums, especially the Galleria dell'Accademia.
+You'll find plenty of Renaissance art in Venice's Fine Art Museums, especially the Galleria dell'Accademia.

 There are many other museums, and you'll want to see at least a few of them.
-So get a Museum Pass and head over to the museums on this list: Venice's Top Museums.
+So get a Museum Pass and head over to Venice's top museums.